n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HubSpot/README.md

 	- Get a contact
 	- Get all contacts
 	- Get recently created/updated contacts
 - Company
-	- Create/Update a company
+	- Create a company
     - Delete a company
 	- Get a company
 	- Get all companies
+	- Get recently created companies
-	- Get recently created/updated company
+	- Get recently modified companies
+	- Search companies by domain
+	- Update a company
 - Deal
-	- Create/Update a deal
+	- Create a deal
     - Delete a deal
 	- Get a deal
 	- Get all deals
 	- Get recently created deals
 	- Get recently modified deals
 	- Update a deal
 - Form
 	- Get all fields from a form
 	- Submit data to a form
 - Ticket
-	- Create/Update a ticket
+	- Create a ticket
     - Delete a ticket
 	- Get a ticket
 	- Get all tickets